miki151/keeperrl_wiki/Gameplay/Roguelike/How_to_win_as_an_Adventurer.md

     ring
 -   Surprise, alarm and panic traps: Trigger the trap and run away again.
 Come back later.
 -   Undead: They are tough.
-You really need the silver sword artifact, or else behead/dismember them
+Behead/dismember them, ideally near a hazard floor (once blinded, they can wander in and die).
 -   Unarmed traps: If you discover the enemy's workshop you may find unarmed traps.
 Take the boulder and web ones for later.
 -   Loot: Potions, scrolls, mushrooms especially.
 Find the labs and